laravel/docs/homestead.md

 By default, Minio is available on port 9600.
 You may access the Minio control panel by visiting `http://localhost:9600`.
 The default access key is `homestead`, while the default secret key is `secretkey`.
 When accessing Minio, you should always use region `us-east-1`.

-In order to use Minio you will need to adjust the S3 disk configuration in your application's `config/filesystems.php` configuration file.
+In order to use Minio, you will need to adjust the S3 disk configuration in your application's `config/filesystems.php` configuration file.
 You will need to add the `use_path_style_endpoint` option to the disk configuration as well as change the `url` key to `endpoint`:

     's3' => [
         'driver' => 's3',